Top 10 Poker Sites for Macs

 All Mac online poker rooms have different requirements to play poker on a Macintosh and a lot require Java.
-Most newer model Macintosh’s/Apples come with Java pre-installed.
-Frequently required browsers are Internet Explorer 5.2 or Apple Safari for Mac OS X but these are not always necessary.
-Mozilla Firefox usually works just fine but I’ve found bugs when using Firefox.
+Most newer Macintosh’s/Apple models come with Java pre-installed.
+On the other hand, frequently required browsers include Internet Explorer 5.2 or Apple Safari for Mac OS X, but these are not always necessary.
+Additionally, Mozilla Firefox usually works just fine but I’ve found bugs when using Firefox.

 There are a lot of “pay to play” programs out there to play on your Mac or iPhone.
 Personally I don’t see the reason to have this except for I did see online poker that was native for the iPad which was pretty cool.
-Playing on a phone is a bit overboard if you ask me.
+Playing on a phone requires a very good bandwidth and WIFI connection.

 You can play on poker rooms that are not made for Macs by purchasing Virtual PC software.
-This software will allow you to play online poker rooms that were built for Windows.
-I personally use Parallels which allows you to use Windows and Mac OS X without having to turn your computer off.
+This software will allow you to play online poker rooms that were built for Windows only.
+I personally used Parallels which allowed you to use Windows and Mac OS X without having to turn your computer off.
 It can get slow when switching from Windows to Mac if you’re running lots of applications, but apart from that, it works perfectly to our needs.
 Visit the Virtual PC poker page for more information.
 Both options can be costly and somewhat of a pain.
 There might be some poker sites that will not work using Parallels, so all you can do is test if you’re in this situation.

 In an advancement by Apple you can Dual Boot a Mac to play at Windows based poker rooms or sites that only offer a non-Mac compatible software component.
 See how to Dual Boot a Macintosh to play poker.
-This is for Intel based Macs only.
+This is for Intel based Mac computers only.

-It really depends on preference when choosing to play at a no download or a non-download poker site.
+It really depends on your preference when choosing to play at a download or a non-download poker site.
 Download sites will offer more accessories and potentially better graphics and features.
 The downloadable sites will give you options to choose avatars, take notes on players and let you do a lot more things than on the Java sites.
-On the other hand some players don’t like to download extra software onto their Mac with constant updates needed, and hence choose to use the Java (no download) poker rooms.
-It is really up to you to find what Mac poker room suits your playing style.
+On the other hand some players don’t like to download extra software onto their Mac with constant updates needed, and hence choose to use the Java or Flash (no download) poker rooms.
+It is really up to you to find what Mac poker room suits your playing style and/or convenience.

-We have contacted all the major online poker rooms such as Titan Poker, Everest Poker, etc. about becoming Mac compatible.
+We have contacted all the major online poker rooms such as Titan Poker, Everest Poker, and so forwards about becoming Mac compatible.
 I can say things are slowly changing as Titan Poker are now a Mac friendly site via their instant play browser version, along with many other major poker sites.
 As for casinos we’re still looking for a native Mac compatible casino.
 Some poker rooms like 888 have an online casino for Macs.